noahehall/theBookOfNoah/databases/_arrangodb.md

 		- 	any user with access to the system database
 	- db users
 		- 	users with access to a specific db

+## databases
+	- sets of collections

+### collections
+	- store documents
+	- you dont define what columns are in advanced
+	- collection types
+		- 	document
+		- 	edge

+#### documents
+	- a record
+	- attributes
+		- 	`_key` immutable. assigned automatically if not given a value

+## data modeling